dynamiczero99/CITM_2_Dev_Platformer/README.md

 - Get music from the level from Tiled Map Editor.
 - Camera debugger
 - Optimization: Things out of the screen aren't rendered
+- Optimization: Multithreaded pathfinding
+- Optimization: TimedUpdate() considers different times for each object so that all of them aren't done at the same time
+- Controller support

 ## Debug functionality:
 - F1 ​Start from the very first level